Eating healthy during pregnancy

 - Put as much color on your plate as you can, with all different kinds of fruits and vegetables.
 Make half of your plate fruits and vegetables.

 - Plan on eating four to six smaller meals a day instead of three bigger ones.
 This can help relieve heartburn and discomfort you may feel as your baby gets bigger.

 - Make sure your whole meal fits on one plate.
 Don’t make huge portions.

-- Drink at least six to eight glasses of water, juice or milk every day.
-And take your prenatal vitamin every day.
-This is a vitamin made just for pregnant women.
+- Take your prenatal vitamin each day.
+This is a multivitamin made just for pregnant women.